yrho004/MyPortfolioWebsite/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Industrial Organization
+- Industrial organisation
-- Innovation
+- Innovation and skills
-- Competition Theory
+- Knowledge spillovers
+- Data analysis and visualisation

 # Education to show in About widget
 education: